Side Gigs for Pre-med and Medical Students

 This breaks down to $1,333 per month, which very likely may be at or below your monthly expenses.
 Do not go out of your way to spend that money though, because that is certainly not making your money work for you.
 Only pursue this if you would have those expenses anyway.

-[PoF: Personally, I recommend downgrading to a no-annual fee card like Chase Freedom (compare this card) or Chase Freedom Unlimited (compare this card) rather than canceling.
+[PoF: Personally, if the annual fee is problematic for you, I recommend downgrading to a no-annual fee card like Chase Freedom or Chase Freedom Unlimited .
 Open, unused credit is good for your credit score, as is the length (in terms of time) of your credit history.

 Second, I always have a card that gives me rewards, but does not have a yearly fee associated with it.
-As long as you aren’t getting and subsequently cancelling tons of new credit cards each year then you don’t have to worry about your credit score taking a hit.
+As long as you aren’t getting and subsequently canceling numerous credit cards each year then you don’t have to worry about your credit score taking a hit.

 Second, look to keep any cash in a high-yield savings account, which will earn you interest approaching 2% in 2018.
 Some also have signup bonuses.